pryv/service-core/components/previews-server/README.md

 - Trying to retrieve the preview for events of other types results in a 204 (No Content) response
 - Permissions are enforced for the specified access token (you need a `"read"` access to the event to get its preview)
 - Generated previews are cached (by default for a week); cached files are tracked via [extended file attributes](http://en.wikipedia.org/wiki/Extended_file_attributes) `event.modified` (to invalidate the cached version when the event is modified) and `last-accessed` (to remove cached files that aren't being used)

-## Contribute

-Make sure to check the root README first.

-### Prerequisites

-GraphicsMagick (Linux: `apt-get install graphicsmagick`, OSX (Homebrew): `brew install graphicsmagick`)

-### Tests

-- `npm run test` (or `npm test`) for quiet output
-- `npm run test-detailed` for detailed test specs and debug log output
-- `npm run test-profile` for profiling the tested server instance and opening the processed output with `tick-processor`
-- `npm run test-debug` is similar as `npm run test-detailed` but in debug mode; it will wait for debuggers to be attached on both ports 5858 (the test process) and 5959 (the tested server process)

 # License